Top 10 UNIQUE Day Trips from Dubrovnik, Croatia

 Other highlights are the beautiful beaches of Cavtat, which truly invite to swim and relax.
 They are located on the peninsulas, left and right of the center, and can be easily reached on foot.
 Perfect if you want to combine your excursion with some beach-time.

 Tip: The most beautiful way to get from Dubrovnik to Cavtat is definitely by taxi boat.
 It leaves several times a day and transports tourists from one port to the other.

 Lopud Island (Elaphite Islands)

 The cheapest way to reach this destination is by ferry from Dubrovnik harbor.
-You can take the ferry 3-4 times a day.
-Another possibility to visit Lopud on a day trip is by joining a guided tour.
-In this way, several islands of the Elaphites can be visited and it’s often offered in combination with snorkeling and a lunch.
+The ferry runs 3–4 times a day.
+Another possibility to visit Lopud on a day trip from Dubrovnik is by joining a guided tour.
+In this way, several islands of the Elaphites can be visited, and it’s often offered in combination with snorkeling and a lunch.

 Ston & Mali Ston

 The dreamy little towns of Ston and Mali Ston are another attraction, which you can visit via a day trip from Dubrovnik!
 Especially famous is the wall of Ston, which connects these two picturesque parts of the town.
 It is the longest fortress wall in the world after the Great Wall of China, and a large part of it can still be walked on today.
 From the top, you will enjoy a spectacular view over the beautiful landscape of Peljesac peninsula.
 Interesting is also the oyster farm of Ston, which has made a name for itself far beyond the borders of Croatia.
 You can taste these fine, delicious delicacies directly on site in the countless restaurants or even freshly caught directly from the oyster-farmers.

 Tip: Ston is located about 50 kilometers from Dubrovnik, and the easiest way to reach it is by car.
 However, guided tours with tastings are also offered directly from Dubrovnik.